seapath/.github/profile/README.md

 ## The project

-SEAPATH is an open source software hypervisor designed for IEC61850 Digital Substation Automation Systems.
+LF Energy SEAPATH is an open source software hypervisor designed for IEC61850 Digital Substation Automation Systems.
 It has been designed and built as an industrial-grade solution dedicated to the critical context of digital stations, meeting the challenges of interoperability, standards compliance and [cybersecurity constraints](https://lfenergy.org/lf-energy-seapath-project-completes-security-audit-and-threat-model/).

 SEAPATH aims to host and run VPAC (Virtualized Protection, Automation and Control) applications for the power grid industry (and potentially beyond).